brouberol/tatsamon/README.md

 # Overview

-Tatsamon monitor your sailabove containers.
+Tatsamon monitors your Sailabove containers.

-Each 10min : list all yours containers,
+Every 10min : list all yours containers,

-* If not runnning -> send an alarm and/or event on Tat through al2tat (https://github.com/ovh/al2tat) service :
+* If not runnning -> send an alarm and/or event to Tat through the al2tat (https://github.com/ovh/al2tat) service :
-Each 30s : HTTP GET on a path on all your container (default path : /ping, flag path_to_check).
+Every 30s : HTTP GET on a path on all your container (default path : ``/ping``, flag path_to_check).

-* If not OK (no response or http status not 200) -> send an alarm and/or event on Tat (https://github.com/ovh/tat) through al2tat service :
+* If not OK (no response or http status not 200) -> send an alarm and/or event to Tat (https://github.com/ovh/tat) through the al2tat service :
-Tatsamon have to be deployed with your sailabove account.
+Tatsamon has to be deployed with your sailabove account.
 Please ask Team CD to deploy an instance for you.

 # Rules